Introduction to Utility Function

 Based on that setup, once you enter the facts about these 2 phones in your decision tree, your utility values will look like this.
 In the following screenshots, we are just using the decision tree as an example.

-Say, you have equal priority for both objective "Maximize disk space" and "Minimize cost", then you can leave the pairwise comparison setting as shown below, in the objectives page.
+Say, you have equal priority for both criteria "disk space" and "cost", then you can leave the pairwise comparison setting as shown below, on the criteria page.

 Anyway, without defining a satisficing value-based utility function, your result may appear like this: